virtualansoftware/doculan-tutorials/docs/E_Sign/decline-esign-document.md

 Dear [Sender Name],

-The recipient [Recipient Email] has declined to sign the document “[Document Name]”.
+The recipient [Recipient Email] has declined to sign the document Ã¢â‚¬Å“[Document Name]Ã¢â‚¬Â.

 Reason provided:
 "Incorrect contract terms"